 The first true Christmas markets was probably held in 1434 in Dresden while other cities held so called December markets up until 150 years before that.
 Do you want to read more about the history of the markets and where to find the best ones in Berlin?
 Keep on reading here!

-The Advent calendar is a beloved German Christmas tradition for children especially, basically kickinf off Christmas season and being a countdown from the beginning of December to Christmas Day.
+The Advent calendar is a beloved German Christmas tradition for children especially, basically kicking off Christmas season and being a countdown from the beginning of December to Christmas Day.
 The first calendars were paper based with 24 windows, that when opened revealed festive scenes and symbols or told the story of the Christkind's arrival.

 Today, there's a huge selection of calendars to choose from: they can be made out of paper, there are candy-filled calendars that has chocolates resembling Christmas tree, bells and other festive symbols or many families even create their own ones with little presents for every day until Christmas.
 Calendars can be found from late Autumn in many shops in Germany.